 Sangha Circles are set up so that all participants will feel welcome.
-The topics will be accessible and interesting for newcomers and old-hast alike.
-Our design is that the Circles will serve as a forum for new and experienced practitioners to deepen their connections and practice together.
+The topics will be accessible and interesting for newcomers and long-time practitioners alike.

 How often do Sangha Circles meet?

-Each Circle meets three times during Ango – once a month for three months.
-The discussion and practice portions of a gathering are designed run about an hour, plus socialization time before and after.
+Each Circle meets three times (once a month for three months) during Spring Ango (March-May) and Fall Ango (Sept-Nov).
+The discussion and practice portions of a gathering are designed to run about 2 hours, including socialization time before and after.

 What will the readings be?
 How far in advance will we be able to get the readings?

 The readings will always be short and designed to serve as a focus of discussion.
-The first topic will be the Sangha Covenant that we recite when we meet.
 The hosts of the Circles will always have access to the reading available, so the main thing is to come and participate and not worry about preparing anything in advance.